+Because the Afrikaners were denied the use of indigenous claims to justify their actions, it made them much more susceptible to international criticism over their apartheid policies, particularly in the aftermath of the Second World War.
 International organizations such as the United Nations took the lead in providing increasingly hostile positions against apartheid - a notable example of this was a "post-war series of UNESCO-sponsored pamphlets in which top scientific authorities were afforded the opportunity to destroy prevailing racial myths" (Dubow 1992: 231).
-In addition, the international anti-apartheid struggle waged an ideological campaign which linked apartheid to Nazi policies of racial purity, and by extension, portrayed apartheid as a crime against humanity (Dubow 1992,
+In addition, the international anti-apartheid struggle waged an ideological campaign which linked apartheid to Nazi policies of racial purity, and by extension, portrayed apartheid as a crime against humanity (Dubow 1992, Giliomee 2003).

-Giliomee 2003).
 While it is true that the Afrikaners initially employed pro-Fascist ideologies formulated during their struggle for independence from Great Britain, their sensitivity to international pressure forced them to find other ways of alleviating the criticisms being leveled at them.
 This, according to Dubow (1992: 201), led "to a coyness about the use of explicit racist formulations and a withdrawal from the pro-Fascist sentiment which was evident during the war."
 More specifically, "one of the favored responses [to this onslaught of international criticism] was the disavowal of any connexion between apartheid and notions of innate racial superiority" (Dubow 1992: 235).
-Eventually, continuing international pressure predominantly based on the themes of human rights would lead to the downfall of apartheid and the reversal of laws and policies that have long excluded the indigenous natives from mechanism of political and economic power.
+In addition, the government found it necessary on two occasions - in 1979 and again in 1988 - to repeal laws upholding statutory discrimination, such as the Industrial Conciliation Act of 1956 (Horwitz, Bowmaker-Falconer and Searll 1995: 673).
+Although it would take somewhat longer for the government to formally acknowledge and challenge the presence of de facto discrimination in the workplace, continuing international pressure predominantly based on the themes of human rights eventually led to the downfall of apartheid and the reversal of laws and policies that have long excluded the indigenous natives from mechanism of political and economic power.

 In contrast, the Malays in Malaysia did not face the same difficulties affecting the Afrikaners in South Africa.
-For one, there was never any ambiguity about the Malays' claims as an indigenous people; in fact, part of the British colonizers' grand strategy was to institutionalize the role of the state as the protector of the indigenous peoples (Kale-Lostuvali 2007, Larson and Aminzade forthcoming, Wyzan 1990).
+For one, the British colonizers' grand strategy institutionalized the role of the state as the protector of the indigenous peoples (Kale-Lostuvali 2007, Larson and Aminzade forthcoming, Wyzan 1990).
 More specifically: